drloring/katacoda-scenarios/ms-security/sec-2/step3.md

 Apply this file to your cluster `kubectl apply -f template.yml`{{execute}}

 Let's get the yaml file that will actually enforce this template `wget https://raw.githubusercontent.com/drloring/katacoda-resources/main/constraint.yml`{{execute}}.
 If we look at `constraint.yml` with `cat constraint.yml`{{execute}} we'll see that the CRD that we previously created will be applied to Pods and Deployments.
+The parameters at the bottom of the file declare that the owner label must exist on all Pods and Deployments.

 <pre>
 kind: RequiredLabels
 metadata: